alttch/eva3/doc/install.rst

 .. note::

-    If you are going to run some controllers under restricted user account, make sure it has a valid shell set.
+    If you are going to run any controllers under restricted user account, make sure it has a valid shell set.